 - Bake for 20 minutes

-- To prepare the brown butter cream cheese frosting, melt the butter in a small saucepan until browned.
+- Melt the butter in a small saucepan over low heat until browned.
+Watch it carefully and do’t let it burn!
 Then cool slightly.

 - Spread over the cooled cake, and sprinkle chopped walnuts on top.